Breast Lift in Atlanta, GA

 Evaluation for Breast Lift

-When you consider a breast lift, the first step is to contact Atlanta Aesthetics and let us schedule your initial consultation with Dr. Killingsworth or Dr. Catignani.
+When you consider a breast lift, the first step is to contact Atlanta Aesthetics and let us schedule your initial consultation with Dr. Killingsworth.
 It is important that you attend this visit prepared to discuss what you want in regard to breast size and nipple position.
-Dr. Killingsworth or Dr. Catignani will examine your breasts to assess the tone of your skin, areolar size, and quality of your breast tissue and if it is determined that you are a candidate for a breast lift procedure, further details will be explained and your medical eligibility will be thoroughly evaluated.
+Dr. Killingsworth will examine your breasts to assess the tone of your skin, areolar size, and quality of your breast tissue and if it is determined that you are a candidate for a breast lift procedure, further details will be explained and your medical eligibility will be thoroughly evaluated.

 The Breast Lift Procedure